Mozhi (film): Plot

-Karthik (Prithviraj) and Vijayakumar alias Viji (Prakash Raj) are best friends who are keyboard players in music director Vidyasagar's team.
+Karthik and Vijayakumar alias Viji are best friends who are keyboard players in music composer Vidyasagar's team.
 They are brilliant in their work of rerecording and background scores.
 They are fun-loving, witty, and they share a great rapport.
 They come to live in an apartment complex building where they meet a handful of interesting people.
-Their irritable flat secretary, Ananthakrishnan (Brahmanandam), is not too happy about Karthik and Viji occupying the flat and asks him to vacate as bachelors are not allowed to live there.
-Preethi (Neelima Rani), a girl from one of those apartments, is head over heels in love with Karthik.
+Their irritable flat secretary, Ananthakrishnan (Brahmanandam), is not too happy about Karthik and Viji occupying the flat and asks them to vacate as bachelors are not allowed to live there.

-One day, Karthik sees a girl on the road and is quite impressed by her attitude and guts.
+One day, Karthik sees a girl on the road and is quite impressed by her personality and attitude.
 Later, he finds out that the girl is Archana (Jyothika), a deaf and mute girl who lives in the same apartment with her grandmother.
-Karthik falls in love with her, and along with Viji, tries to find out more about her from her best friend Sheela (Swarnamalya).
-Karthik learns sign language from Sheela so that he can communicate with Archana.
-He wants to have her as his life partner, though she considers him as a good friend.
+Karthik falls in love with her, and along with Viji, tries to find out more about her from her best friend and colleague Sheela (Swarnamalya).
+Initially, Sheela is sceptical of Karthik's intentions.
+However, on further conversation, Karthik and Viji manage to make a positive impression, and Sheela decides to talk to them about Archana.
+She tells them that Archana's father abandoned his family after he found out about Archana's disability.
+This incident motivated Archana to be independent and work towards nurturing her talents, but also caused her to develop a distrust towards men and marital life.

-Archana gets angry with Karthik eventually when he proposes his love to her.
-She thinks that her baby will be disabled just like her.
-Her father abandoned her after he found out about her handicap, and she is afraid that Karthik will leave her as well if their baby is like her.
-Karthik tries to reason with her that her father was unaware of her condition, so it took him by surprise and he is ready to accept her and their future children because he knows and understands them.
-However, his pleas are to no avail.
-Archana begins avoiding Karthik, and Karthik is heartbroken.